 - A dust or allergen-free environment.

 Each student signs a housing agreement for the entire academic year (fall and spring semesters).
-Housing Agreement start and end dates and the length of Agreement will be adjusted to align with the University academic calendar.
+Housing Agreement start and end dates and the length of the agreement will be adjusted to align with the University academic calendar.
 The housing agreement contains essential information including terms, conditions, responsibilities, conditions for release from the agreement and University regulations.
-Since the housing agreement is a legal and binding document, all students, parents, and guardians are encouraged to read the document carefully before signing it.
+Since the housing agreement is a legal and binding document, all students, parents and guardians are encouraged to read the document carefully before signing it.

 A continuing student who notifies the Office of Residence Life by June 1 in writing or via a Residence by Symplicity cancellation request application shall be released from this agreement.
-A continuing student may not be released from this agreement after June 1 to move off campus.
-Continuing students who are not registered as full-time students by June 1 may be removed from their housing assignments and placed on wait lists once they re-register.
+Continuing students who are not registered as full-time students by June 1 may be removed from their housing assignments.
+The student can be placed on a waitlist once they re-register.